 Both gradient types have stops (or points) along the gradient where colors fade from one to another.

 Note: Safari interprets (and interpolates) gradients to a transparency as “transparent black”.
 Therefore, the transparent color will look black for Safari users.

 A linear gradient creates a gradient of color in one direction, directed by the angle.
 To adjust the angle of the gradient, you can:

 With gradient stops, you can edit the color and opacity of the gradient by choosing the gradient stops from the gradient bar.
 If there’s a background image layer underneath the gradient, it will become visible once the opacity is lowered.

 To add additional colors to the gradient, add a stop to the gradient bar.
 You can add more than one stop by clicking anywhere on the gradient bar.

 This is set by the position of the first and last stops.
-Drag the first or last stop away from the edge of the gradient bar to create a more obvious repeating gradient.
+To create a more obvious repeating gradient, drag the first or last stop away from the edge of the gradient bar.

 The reverse icon reverses the position of the stops.